JuliaDataScience/JuliaDataScience/contents/julia_basics.md

 )
 ```

-Sometimes you don't want to loop over each element, but actually over each array index.
+Sometimes, you don't want to loop over each element, but actually over each array index.
 **We can use the `eachindex` function combined with a `for` loop to iterate over each array index**.

 Again, let's show an example with a vector: